-Issues that are likely to shape future performance
+issues that are likely to shape future performance

-The delays on the Mullen Doway development caused by various design issues, and the COVID-19 lockdowns will have an impact on the cost of the project, and have caused further delays in the completion, which is now estimated to be September 2021.
+The delays on the Mullen Doway development caused by various design issues, and the COVID-19 lockdowns have had an impact on the cost of the project.
 The projected increase in cost currently stands at £300,000.
-Completion of these properties will increase our housing stock by 19% from 151 to 181.
-Allocation of these units will result in a number of transfers from our existing housing stock.
+We are currently in discussions with the design team and the contractor to agree the final account.